Pjsrcool/SCG-Research/readme.md

 Contents:
-- Notes folder contains information about the contents in this repo and its relevant information
+- Notes folder contains information about the contents in this repo and its relevant information.
+There is also a folder for outdated notes.
+I want to keep those for future reference.
 - scripts folder currently contains the puppeteer scripts recorded the recorder feature in Google Chrome

 Related repos: